Tom Wang clobbers me with ads harder than a Scottie Scheffler drive on a long par 5.

 It’s not a scam per se, but you’re better off paying a fraction of that to someone still in the trenches, who’ll hold your hand and support you themselves.

-Now click below before my bouncer Ivan drags you out of this sad, sticky little blog and tosses you in a dark alley with the perverts and junkies.
+Now scram before my bouncer Ivan drags you out the back and tosses you in a dark alley with all the junkies and perverts.

 Q&A

-A: Based on what I said earlier, it’s gotta be in the tens of millions.
+A: Based on what I said earlier, it’s gotta be $15 million or better.
 But we shouldn’t compare ourselves to Tom.
 We’re just big animals meant to bust open shells and start fires.
 We can’t be expected to pass Organic Chem, keep up with all 600 Kardashians, and be as rich as every guru spamming our newsfeed.

 Q: Did Tom ever make money actually doing Amazon FBA?